 HighlightsRoman cities, Undiscovered roads, Olive oil and wine tastings, Portugal's historic Pousada luxury hotels, Marble museum, Star-gazing, The ceramics of São Pedro do Corval, Medieval town of Evora, Tapestries of Arraiolos, Costa Vincentina National Park, Algarve, Bicycle to the "end of the world"Keep in Mind: We work hard to maintain consistency across all of our tours, but some trips have unique differences.
 Here are some things to keep in mind about this tour.

-IncludesUse of a quality 27-30 speed bicycle; 11 nights' accommodation; 11 breakfasts, 9 dinners with wine; shuttle from and to Lisbon to the tour start; 2 wine and one olive oil tasting; 2 or 3 bilingual tour leaders; van support plus "The Usual""The Usual" (Included with every ExperiencePlus! tour)
+IncludesUse of a quality 27-30 speed bicycle; 11 nights' accommodation; 11 breakfasts, 9 dinners with wine; shuttle from and back to Lisbon; 2 wine and one olive oil tasting; 2 or 3 bilingual tour leaders; van support plus "The Usual""The Usual" (Included with every ExperiencePlus! tour)

 Begin/EndElvas / Algarve